Volcano rabbit: Threats and decline

-Studies conducted during the 1980s and 1990s agreed that human and natural causes have contributed to the volcano rabbit's habitat becoming smaller and more fragmented.
-The rabbit's range has shrunk significantly during the last 18,000 years due to a 5–6 C-change increase in temperature, and is potentially only 10% of the size that it once was.
+Studies conducted during the 1980s and 1990s agreed that human and natural causes have contributed to the volcano rabbit's habitat becoming smaller and have made it more fragmented.
+The rabbit's range has shrunk significantly over the last 18,000 years due to a 5–6 C-change increase in temperature, and may now be only 10% of its former size.
 Habitat fragmentation is a common cause of population decline in Mexican mammals, and the volcano rabbit is particularly affected due to its specific habitat and diet needs.
-Patches of vegetation that R. diazi uses for survival are becoming more isolated and smaller, rendering the environment more open and therefore less suitable for its survival.
+Patches of vegetation R. diazi uses for survival are becoming more isolated and smaller, rendering the environment more open and therefore less suitable for its survival.
 Because the volcano rabbit inhabits the area surrounding Mexico City, a highly populated urban zone, its habitat suffers from rapid agricultural and urban expansion.
-Agricultural developments such as increased logging, grass harvesting and livestock grazing are cited as detrimental to R. diazi populations, as are unsound management policies of its habitat in National Parks and outside, mainly by afforestation and the digging of ineffective water infiltration ditches.
+Agricultural developments such as increased logging, grass harvesting and livestock grazing are cited as detrimental to R. diazi populations, as are unsound management policies of its habitat in national parks and outside, mainly by afforestation and the digging of ineffective water infiltration ditches.

-Human disturbances enable cottontail rabbits to expand into regions once occupied by the volcano rabbit, though it is unclear if the volcano rabbit is being pushed to mountain habitats due to competition from other species.
+Human disturbances enable cottontail rabbits to expand into regions once occupied by the volcano rabbit.
+However, it is unclear whether the volcano rabbit is being pushed into mountain habitats due to competition with other species.
 This replacement may be driven more by habitat requirements rather than one rabbit species being driven out by others.
-Cottontail rabbits are largely crepuscular, as opposed to the volcano rabbit's diurnal behavior, which lessens the possibility of direct competition between species, and these species have been observed in sympatry with each other in some cases.
+Cottontail rabbits are essentially crepuscular, as opposed to the volcano rabbit's diurnal behavior, which lessens the possibility of direct competition between species, and these species have been observed in sympatry with each other in some cases.
 Climate change has been cited as a potentially damaging factor to the volcano rabbit, as increasing temperature causes the species to move to higher elevations where the habitat is less suitable overall.

-Hunting is another threat to the volcano rabbit, despite the fact that R. diazi is listed under Appendix 1 of CITES, a treaty that severely restricts the trade of listed species.
-Under Mexican law, it is illegal to hunt the volcano rabbit, but regions inhabited by the volcano rabbit have been largely abandoned by law enforcement, thus the law protecting the rabbit is poorly enforced.
-The species is hunted despite the fact that its small size and rough fur makes it a very poor source of meat and skins.
-Hunting, livestock grazing, and fires can harm R. diazi even within the boundaries of national parks; wildfires around grassland areas in particular can cause extinction of small populations, though the burned areas are often quickly repopulated if undisturbed by human activity and if Muhlenbergia macroura is present.
+Hunting is another threat to the volcano rabbit, even though R. diazi is listed under Appendix 1 of CITES, a treaty that severely restricts the trade of listed species.
+Under Mexican law, it is illegal to hunt the volcano rabbit, but regions inhabited by the volcano rabbit have been largely abandoned by law enforcement, and the law protecting the rabbit is poorly enforced.
+The species is hunted even though its small size and rough fur make it an inferior source of meat and skins.
+Hunting, livestock grazing, and fires can harm R. diazi even within the boundaries of national parks; wildfires around grassland areas in particular can cause extinction of small populations, though the regions burned are often quickly repopulated if undisturbed by human activity and if Muhlenbergia macroura is present.